sergiozeppo/rss-puzzle/presentation/presentation.md

 over to you over Web-application or on your smartphone over an app.

-Well, We just covered the basics of IoT, learning how it works.
-Now I suggest we dive into some advanced techniques, and see what working IoT prototypes and web applications look like for working with this technology.
+We've just covered the basics of IoT and learned how it works.
+Now I suggest we dive into some advanced techniques, and look at working IoT prototypes and web applications.
+I want to tell you about some projects such as utility network monitoring, water body level monitoring, soil monitoring, digital pasture.

+All of the sensors you see on the screen are used to monitor utilities.
+They can determine pressure levels, fluid temperatures, humidity, air temperature, and monitoring of well manhole openings.

+The signals from these sensors are transmitted through radio modules to the cloud server.
+The web application you see on your screen receives the data from the server.
+Reports and graphs are generated from this data.